 In particular, for derivatives that have more than a pair of currencies, it shall be split into the pair components and reported in different lines.

 On the table Information on derivative, each derivative shall be reported separately, with one line for each derivative, filling in all variables requested in that table.

+The information regarding the External rating (C0290) and Nominated ECAI (C0300) may be limited (not reported) in the following circumstances:

+through a decision of the national supervisory authority under article 35 (6) and (7) of the Directive 2009/138/EC; or

+through a decision of the national supervisory authority in the cases where the insurance and reinsurance undertakings have in place outsourcing arrangements in the area of investments that lead to this specific information not being available directly to the undertaking.